stefanofante/nqueen/wiki.md

 Behavior notes:

-- If `GA` is included and `--skip-tuning` is NOT set, GA tuning runs first (according to `--mode`), then final experiments.
+- Tuning runs only when `--tune` is passed; default is to reuse stored parameters.
 - If `GA` is excluded (e.g., `-a SA` or `-a BT`), tuning is skipped automatically.
 - When tuning runs, optimal GA parameters are persisted to `config.json`.
-- With `--skip-tuning`, GA parameters are loaded from `config.json`; missing N raise an explicit error.
+- Without `--tune`, GA parameters are loaded from `config.json`.
+If parameters for the selected fitness/N are missing or empty, the CLI automatically performs tuning as a fallback and saves the results.

 ## Overview